PixelBeardAgency/apple-petflix/docs/user-prompts-log.md

 ## Phase 7 Start

 36. "Let's start phase 7, everything you've mentioned there that's not yet implemented I want implemented at some point in the future under the correct phase.
 Can you also implement any unit tests in the appropriate places?"

+## Phase 8 Start

+37. "Okay let's go with phase 8.
+I'd like to do all the testing at the end of the initial development, is the project set up for that to be the case?
+If not, could you make it so please"